LLMs Faithfully and Iteratively Compute Answers During CoT: A Systematic Analysis With Multi-step Arithmetics: Linear probing

+To begin with the analysis, it will be good to know where the final answer, or the necessary sub-answer for it, can possibly come from.
+We first analyze where final-/sub- answers can be extracted from the model's internal representations, using linear probes.

-We denote a token position within the entire concatenated sequence $x\oplus z\oplus y$ with $t \in \mathbb{Z}$. $t$ is relative to CoT; that is, $t$ is zero where CoT begins, negative within the \textsc{Input}, and positive within the \textsc{Output}.
+\paragraph{Position $t$.} We denote a token position within the entire concatenated sequence $x\oplus z\oplus y$ with $t \in \mathbb{Z}$.
+The position $t$ is relative to CoT; that is, $t$ is zero at the moment CoT begins, negative within the \textsc{Input}, and positive within the \textsc{Output}.
 Similarly, we assign an equation position $t_\mathrm{eq} \in \mathbb{Z}$ to each equation in the \textsc{Input} and \textsc{Output} (subscripts on the underlines in Table~\ref{table:tasks}).